100mslive/100ms-docs/common/faq.md

 - Once reached, trigger the [End an active room API](/server-side/v2/active-rooms/end-active-room) to end the session and kick out the peers from the session.

 > Note: If you set the lock argument to `true`, it will end the active room, and users will not be able to join the room later.
 You can use [enable a room API](/server-side/v2/Rooms/disable-or-enable) or [dashboard](https://dashboard.100ms.live/rooms) to enable the room again.

-## Analytics

-#### Is there any usage analytics dashboard available to check various metrics associated with our account?

-Currently, we don't have any dashboard for usage analytics, but we do it have it in our roadmap.
-We will keep you notified as soon as we have it.
-Subsribe to our newsletter to receive monthly updates about on 100ms product releases.

-#### Does the 100ms video SDK provide analytics on room, session, and each user, including data such as time spent per user, total session length, and number of peers in a room?

-You can get analytics about rooms, sessions, peers, etc in a multiple ways based on your requirements and feasibility.

-1. You can use the [List Sessions server API](/server-side/v2/Sessions/list-sessions) to fetch the list of sessions for a particular data/time range and you can also filter these for a particular room.
-This API will provide data such as list of peers, their room join/leave time, session start/end time, etc,.

-2. If you need to get the sessions details for an active room (ongoing session), you can use our [Active room server APIs](/server-side/v2/active-rooms/overview) to fetch the details and perform some actions on peer from your server side.